-First offense: 10% of season Second offense: one calendar year
+Tobacco (including chewing tobacco) First offense: 10% of season Second offense: remainder of season Third offense: one calendar year

-3. Controlled substances (including performance-enhancing substances as listed in the
+- Alcohol First offense: 10% of season Second offense: one calendar year - 3.
+Controlled substances (including performance-enhancing substances as listed in the NCAA Banned Drug List):

-NCAA Banned Drug List):
+First offense: remainder of season

-First offense: remainder of season Second offense: one calendar year
+Second offense: one calendar year

-The Principal, Athletic Director, Dean of Students or the athlete's coach may impose these penalties.
+The Principal Athletic Director, Dean of Students or the athlete's coach may impose these penalties.
 Violations remain current and are subject to a second offense penalty for one calendar year.